-1 The base feed full of rice and savoury food, That men, great lords of the triple lands, With generous gladness give : But water won with willing strenuous toil By those who know not savoury food by name even.
+1 The base feed full of rice and savoury food, That men, great lords of the triple lands, With generous gladness give; But water won with willing strenuous toil By those who know not savoury food by name even, Q. 200.
 Will turn to nectar.
-Q. 200.
 Poor are the men that give not, Even though deemed wealthiest Of all that flourish on the teeming ample earth!
-They who even when they are poor seek not as Suppliants wealthy men are, 'Lords of the three mighty lands.'
+They who even when they are poor seek not as

+Suppliants wealthy men are, 'Lords of the three mighty lands.'
 Pope's Nāladiyār.
 Q. 296.

-Where are the descendants puranam as Vadugakarnātaka of these Muttaraiyar, the Kalapeople.
-The Muttaraiyar of bhras of the Vēlvikudi grant? the Melur taluq, Madura district, In Trichinopoly district we have even to-day Muttaraiyar.
-They are known as Ambalakūrans.
+2 Where are the descendants purānam as Vadugakarnātaka of these Muttaraiyar, the Kalapeople.
+The Muttaraiyar of bhras of the Vēlvikudi grant? the Melur taluq, Madura district, In Trichinopoly district we have are known as Ambalakārans. even to-day Muttaraiyar.
 They are Kallars by caste.
-This seem to be petty chiefs.
-In the Andhra country they are known as Muttu Rajakkūl.
-This is quite in keeping with the description of Kalabhras in Periyathat is, the Bible of the Vellalar or Agriculturists.
+This is a very interesting subject for Andhra country they are known investigation.
+It is noteworthy as Muttu Rajakkal.
+This is quite in keeping with the destination of Kallars by caste.
+This is that in Sangam literature, Pulli, quite in keeping with the destination of Kallars by caste. cription of Kalabhras in Periya- as Kalvarkoman (king of thieves).

+that is, the Bible of the Vellalar or Agriculturists.
 "These epigrams, drawn sometimes from Sanskrit sources and often forming the ground of ornate Sanskrit verses written in imitation or rivalry, have become household words throughout all South India."
-When the two facts, the formation of a Digambara Jain Sangam at Madura and the large Sanskrit borrowings in composing.
-Nāladiyār are examined together we are led to conclude that the work must have been written after the formation of the Jain Sangam and that, exactly at the time when it was composed, the rivalry between the two sects Jainism and Brahminism was becoming keener and keener.
+When the two facts, the formation of a Digambara Jain Sangam at Madura and the large Sanskrit borrowings in composing $N\bar{a}ladiy\bar{a}r$ are examined together we are led to conclude that the work must have been written after the formation of the Jain Sangam and that, exactly at the time when it was composed, the rivalry between the two sects Jainism and Brahminism was becoming keener and keener.
 Quatrain 243 pretty clearly illustrates the spirit of rivalry between the two sects and, as has been already remarked, this period is that which immediately succeeded the Kalabhra interregnum.